Create and manage job roles

 For information about deactivating job roles, see Deactivate job roles.

-Tip: Only currencies available in the Exchange Rates area in your system are available in this field.
-If you only have one currency set up, this field is does not appear.
+Only currencies available in the Exchange Rates area in your system are available in this field.
+If you only have one currency set up, only that currency is available.

 For information about setting up the Base Currency in Workfront, see Set up exchange rates.